umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 Each batch should be burned-in for 48 hrs, with switching loads and thermal cycles.
 The current profile is:

 - switching between high (normal) current for 50s and low current for 10s

+    !!! info
-    - so that voltage regulator chips are frequently exercised by changing states, while in typical operation (high current) most of the time
+        So that voltage regulator chips are frequently exercised by changing states, while in typical operation (high current) most of the time

 - bang-bang controlling board temperature between ~30C and ~50C